 The method of counting the seconds between lightning and thunder is sometimes called the flash-to-bang technique.
 So how far is the lightning?

-- As soon as you notice the lightning strike, count the number of seconds until you hear the thunder.
-Use your watch, phone, or try to count seconds as accurately as possible.
-Assume that in our case it's 15 seconds.
+As soon as you notice the lightning strike, count the number of seconds until you hear the thunder.
+Use your watch or phone, or try to count seconds as accurately as possible.
+Assume that in our case, it's 15 seconds.

-- Calculate the storm distance.
-If you want to know approximately how far away is lightning in miles, divide the number of seconds by 5, for kilometers divide the seconds by 3.
+Calculate the storm distance.
+If you want to know approximately how far away the lightning is in miles, divide the number of seconds by 5; for kilometers, divide the seconds by 3.
 It will give us 3 miles or 5 kilometers.

-- Or simply use our lightning distance calculator, which can calculate it more accurately at a speed of light!
+Or simply use our lightning distance calculator, which can calculate it more accurately at the speed of light!

 If you are keen on atmospheric studies, have a look at our dew point calculator.